Understanding Menopause: Key Imbalances, Symptoms and Natural Tips for Rebalancing

 As Oprah put it plainly in the intro to an episode on women and menopause: “You could be walking around right now with a hormone imbalance and not even know it!”

 Make no mistake: cultivating an awareness of the signs and symptoms of a hidden hormone imbalance provides mid life women our first big clue that we're approaching the menopause zone (we will get into these hallmark symptoms in just a moment!).

-Next comes testing your hormone levels (ideally ‘bioavailable,’ active levels, which we test in saliva) so that you have hard proof of the hormone imbalances behind your symptoms (you can view our 3 main test kit + rebalancing guide options HERE).
+Next comes testing your hormone levels (ideally ‘bioavailable,’ active levels, which we test in saliva) so that you have hard proof of the hormone imbalances behind your symptoms (you can view our "build your own testing + rebalancing package" HERE.

 Hallmark Symptoms of Menopause

-Fluctuating hormones at Perimenopause (in our mid-40’s) when ovulation becomes erratic and hormones wax and wane, are usually behind the hair-raising symptoms (often several years worth) that most women know as the “emotional roller coaster.”
-This is a clear sign that menopause is on the horizon.
+Fluctuating hormones at Perimenopause (in our mid-40’s) when ovulation becomes erratic and hormones wax and wane, are usually behind the uncomfortable, often hair-raising symptoms (often several years worth) that all too many women know as the “emotional roller coaster.”
+This is the obvious sign that hormones are shifting and menopause is on the horizon.

 Estrogen Dominance (flabby, crabby, and fed-up) – this mother of all hormone imbalances (when estrogen levels are too high or in excess relative to progesterone) – are all too common during menopause, after a total hysterectomy and/or with exposure to so-called “xenoestrogens” aka endocrine disruptors (found in processed meat and dairy, plastics, and personal care products) that mimic and overstimulate normal hormone rhythms.
 Estrogen dominance can show up in younger women usually due to multiple stressors, but is most common in mid-life women as ovulation starts to sputter, causing hormone levels to seesaw in the lead up to menopause.